Meaningful Use: Registration and Attestation

 - For Medicare providers, enrollment in the Provider Enrollment, Chain, and Ownership System (PECOS) is required

-- For Medicaid providers, select your state and continue on its EHR Incentives site (Note: You can switch programs only once after receiving a payment.)
+- For Medicaid providers, select your state and continue on its EHR Incentives site

 - Personal Information

 - Taxpayer ID to which incentive payment should be made, i.e., EP’s SSN or Group’s EIN (Note: EP can receive the payment directly only if he/she has not reassigned Medicare benefits in PECOS.)

 - Populated from NPPES, but EPs can make changes if desired

 How to Authorize a Surrogate to Attest for EP: